runpod/docs/docs/runpodctl/transfer-files.md

 To send a file from the source machine (i.e. a Pod you've deployed or your local machine), run this command, replacing `YOUR_FILE` with the file you want to send:

-To send a file from a source machine (either your local machine or a RunPod Pod),

 ```bash
 runpodctl send [YOUR_FILE]
 ```